ideafast/device_selection/README.md

-A _exprimental_ Jupyter notebook setup for analysing and visualizing WP3 Device Selection scores.
+An _experimental_ Jupyter notebook setup for analysing and visualizing WP3 Device Selection scores.

 ## Setup